deepkit/deepkit-framework/website/src/pages/documentation/orm/events.md

 const database = new Database(...);

-const unsubscribe = database.listen(Query.onFetch, async event => {
+const unsubscribe = database.listen(Query.onFind, async event => {
   //overwrite the query of the user, so something else is executed. event.query = event.query.filterField('fieldName', 123);
 });

 //to delete the hook call unsubscribe